Dalin-Tang/Hybrid-Clustering/README.md

 # Hybrid-Clustering

-# DBSCAN-Natural Break Hybrid Clustering for Traffic State Classification
+## DBSCAN-Natural Break Hybrid Clustering for Traffic State Classification

-## Project Overview
+### Project Overview

-This project implements a hybrid clustering approach combining **DBSCAN** (Density-Based Spatial Clustering of Applications with Noise) and **Natural Breaks** to classify traffic states.
-The clustering algorithm processes traffic speed data to determine the relative speed thresholds, speed statistics, and the correlation coefficients of adjacent road segment thresholds.
-The methodology aims to enhance the understanding of traffic flow and congestion patterns.
+This project implements a hybrid clustering approach combining **DBSCAN** (Density-Based Spatial Clustering of Applications with Noise) and **Natural Breaks (Jenks)** to classify traffic states.
+The algorithm is designed to extract meaningful traffic patterns from speed data across road segments by determining relative speed thresholds for various traffic states and analyzing the inter-segment relationships in traffic behavior.

+The main functions include:
+- Determining relative speed thresholds for traffic state classification using hybrid clustering.
+- Computing statistical metrics (mean, standard deviation, etc.) of relative speeds in each cluster.
+- Analyzing the correlation of traffic states between adjacent road segments, including:
+  - Linear regression slope and intercept.
+  - Pearson correlation coefficient (R).
+  - p-value of statistical significance.
+  - Standard error of regression coefficients.

+---

 ### Files in This Project

-This project consists of the following files:

 1. **`indx_wf_relapartion_DBSACN_NaturalBreaks.py`**
-   This is the main program file that integrates the fusion clustering algorithm.
+   The main script that implements the hybrid clustering and correlation analysis.
 It outputs:
-   - The relative speed thresholds for traffic state classification.
+   - Traffic state classifications based on relative speed thresholds.
-   - Statistical metrics of relative speed.
+   - Statistical summaries for each traffic state.
-   - Correlation coefficients between adjacent thresholds for all road segment samples.
+   - Correlation metrics between adjacent segments, including regression parameters and statistical significance.

 2. **`test.py`**
-   This file serves as the testing script for the project.
-It runs the clustering process and outputs the classification results.
+   A test script for verifying the clustering and correlation process on sample data.
+It prints the classification results and correlation coefficients.

 3. **`output.txt`**
+   Contains the output results:
+   - Relative speed thresholds by traffic state.
+   - Traffic state classification of sample segments.
-   This file contains the results of the tests run on the dataset, including the traffic state classifications, relative speed thresholds, and the correlation between adjacent road segment thresholds.
+   - Correlation analysis results between adjacent road segment thresholds.

 4. **`raw_data_sample`**
-   A sample of raw traffic data.
-The columns are:
+   Sample input data in raw form, with the following columns:
    - `cityname`: Name of the city.
    - `ds`: Date.
    - `time_interval`: Time interval of data collection.
    - `seg_id`: Road segment ID.
-   - `speed`: Recorded speed of the segment.
+   - `speed`: Measured speed of the segment.

 5. **`bj_test`**
-   This is a processed version of the raw data, which can be directly input into the program.
-The columns are:
+   A processed data file ready for direct input into the program, with:
    - `seg_id`: Road segment ID.
-   - `speed`: Recorded speed of the road segment.
+   - `speed`: Speed observation.

+---

-## Usage
+### Usage

-### Requirements
+#### Requirements

-- Python 3.9
+- Python 3.9+
 - Required libraries:
   - `numpy`
   - `pandas`